Shushant-Priyadarshi/offline-tag/readme.md

 # `offline-tag`

 `offline-tag` is a React component that helps you easily display a message when the user is offline.
-It leverages the `offline` property to detect online and offline status.
+It leverages the `offline` event listener to detect online and offline status.

 ## Installation